 StFX SERVICES for ACADEMIC ASSISTANCE

 All undergraduate students at StFX are encouraged to access the Academic Advising department for questions related to degree and course requirements, declarations of major, academic difficulty, dropping courses, interpreting academic calendar regulations, and degree compliance.
 Academic Advising also provides information and assistance with letters of permission (taking courses at other institutions), program changes, academic appeals, and withdrawals from the University.
-The Academic Advising office is located in Nicholson Hall Tower, Room 207.
-Temporary offices will be located in Lane Hall while the Nicholson Hall Tower renovations are completed.
+Academic Advising offices are located in Nicholson Tower, 3rd floor.
+However, there is also an Advisor located in Schwartz room 386.
 Appointments can be made online at https://stfx.mywconline.com.
-Students can also email inquiries to email@example.com.
+Students can also email inquiries to firstname.lastname@example.org.

 Many varsity teams hold mandatory Study Halls throughout the academic year to assist student-athletes with their studies.
 These will be coordinated through your head coach or an appointed assistant coach/team staff member.
 Student-athletes are encouraged to take advantage of this quiet study time.